regisphilibert/rp_hugo/content/post/multilingual-2/index.md

 ## Localizing our strings
 When translating strings, Hugo uses a management system in the like of php’s `.po` files.
 Each language’s strings are stored in a file named after its language’s code and dropped in a `i18n/` directory.

-It can either live at the root of your project or theme.
+They can either live at the root of our project or at the root of a theme.

+- `i18n/en.yaml` ✅
+- `themes/academic/i18n/en.yaml` ✅

 Following our three languages from part one, they would look like the following